tysweezy/advocator/README.md

 ## Work in progress!

-This package is intended to lookup youtube videos, vimeo videos, web pages etc. based on a scheduler.
-Mostly to list store and recommend learning material for programming and other related topics.
+This project is a personal too that helps me keep track resources and look for programming inspiration.